 Video: Melania Trump Island?
-FLOTUS Wants Christmas On Deserted Island With Donald, Barron – Twitter Agrees
+FLOTUS Wants Christmas On Deserted Island With Donald, Barron — Twitter Agrees

 — Scott Bixby (@scottbix) December 7, 2017

-On Twitter, however, Melania’s answer about wanting to escape to a deserted island with the Trump Family has already caused plenty of jokes and memes to appear.
+On Twitter, however, Melania’s answer about wanting to escape to a deserted island with the Trump family has already caused plenty of jokes and memes to appear.
 Lots of people are writing that they agree with Melania, quipping that they would love for President Trump to disappear to a deserted island for a long period of time.

 Some reactions to Melania’s desire to escape to a deserted island can be read below.